 As the EHR market matures, systems will likely begin to emerge that support only one or perhaps only a few different specialties.
 This could result in highly tailored, and highly efficient software.

-While adoption rates among some types of EHR systems has reached nearly 80 percent nationwide, a significant gap exists between smaller practices and their larger counterparts.
-A Commonwealth Fund study showed that solo practices are only now reaching adoption rates that approach 50 percent.
+While adoption rates among some types of EHR systems has reached nearly 100 percent nationwide, a significant gap exists between smaller practices and their larger counterparts.

 The main differentiator?
 Price, of course.
-The same study isolated price as the single most powerful obstacle to small and solo practices adoption of EHRs.
-However, new, more affordable options are entering the market that will help solo practices compete.
+Traditional EHR solutions are prohibitively expensive for smaller healthcare organizations.
+However, new, more affordable options are entering the market that will help small hospitals and independent practices compete.

 Currently, the market is divided into two segments: cloud-based EHR software and on-premise or server-based software.

-Server-based software is the most traditional EHR solution, and often requires purchasing new hardware, setting up private servers, and manually maintaining updates.
+On-premise deployment is the traditional EHR solution and often requires purchasing new hardware, setting up private servers, and manually maintaining updates.
 EHR vendors often send implementation specialists directly to offices to help with setup and training.
 Although more expensive, on-premise software typically allows for a wider range of customization, which could be appealing for specialists or multi-specialty practices.

-In contrast, cloud-based EHR doesn’t require practices to implement a server, because the EMR software is hosted by the vendor.
-Additional hardware isn’t required expect perhaps for laptops or tablets.
+By contrast, cloud-based EHR doesn’t require practices to install servers, because the EHR software is hosted by the vendor.
+Additional hardware isn’t required except perhaps for laptops or tablets.
 And since these types of products work on monthly subscription fees, upfront costs are much cheaper as well.
-However, after a certain amount of time, it’s possible for subscription fees to actually exceed the licensing cost of an on-premise option.
+But after an extended subscription, it’s possible for subscription fees to actually exceed the licensing cost of an on-premise option.

 Several cloud-based EHRs have emerged featuring free service models, most notably Kareo and, until 2018, Practice Fusion; however, following Allscripts’ purchase of Practice Fusion in a $100 million deal in February 2018, their new owners have moved away from a free model to a $100 a month fee per physician.